 Dentists offering professional teeth cleaning may also use an ultraviolet light or argon laser on your teeth.

 The best advantage of visiting a dentist for professional teeth whitening is the constant consultations and immediate notice if things are not going correctly.
 Teeth whitening has for long been considered a safe procedure, but irritation in the gums and hypersensitivity in the tooth are possible.
 Avoiding extremely hot and cold foods immediately after a procedure is suggested.

 Dental professionals will often create a mold of your teeth for providing you with a custom-fitted whitening tray at the end of the procedure.
 You may be advised to visit the dentist’s office three times over a 4 to 6-week span.
 The dentist will teach you more about your teeth and how you can continue the procedure at home by prescribing a peroxide solution suitable for your teeth.
-You will be required to continue using the trays in the same way as recommended by your dentist to maintain the color of your teeth.
+You will be required to continue using the trays in the same way as recommended by your dentist near me to maintain the color of your teeth.

 Your teeth need to be in good condition for the whitening.
 Highly concentrated peroxide products are incapable of removing nicotine stains instantly.
 Therefore, you must understand that if your teeth are receptive to the cleaning, you will achieve the results you desire but will be responsible for the upkeep after the teeth whitening.